 Our business is managed by the Company's board of directors.
-Our board members are informed of our business through discussions with management, materials provided to them, visits to the Company's offices and facilities, and their participation in board of directors' meetings.
+Our board members are informed of our business through discussions with management, materials provided to them, visits to the Company's offices and facilities, and their participation in meetings of the board of directors.